abubakkariiui/empoyee-task-system/README.md

 # empoyee-task-system

-Full backend of employee and task system using node js and express js
+Full backend of employee and task system using node js, express js & mongoDB

 rename the .env.example to .env and run the project then.